Antonette M. Zeiss

-Antonette M. Zeiss (née Raskoff) is an American clinical psychologist.
+Antonette Marie Zeiss (née Wood; formerly Raskoff) is an American clinical psychologist.
 Zeiss was chief consultant for mental health services at the Central Office of the United States Department of Veterans Affairs – the first woman and the first psychologist and nonphysician to hold this position.
-In 2013 she received the APA Award for Lifetime Contributions to Psychology from the American Psychological Association (APA).
+In 2013, she received the APA Award for Lifetime Contributions to Psychology from the American Psychological Association (APA).

 Biography

-Zeiss grew up in Santa Cruz, California with two brothers in the 1950s.
-She credited her mother as teaching her to "Never turn your back on a wave.
+Antonette Marie Wood was born in Solano County, California and grew up in Santa Crux with two brothers.
+She credited her mother for teaching her to "Never turn your back on a wave.
 If you turn around, face the wave, dive under it and don't be afraid of it."
 Her advice to women in leaderships includes being nice, being responsible, staying involved, having vision, and growing things.

-Zeiss received her undergraduate degree at Stanford University.
-At Stanford, Zeiss did research on delayed gratification, including the famous Stanford marshmallow experiment together with Walter Mischel.
+She received her undergraduate degree at Stanford University, where she did research on delayed gratification, including the famous Stanford marshmallow experiment together with Walter Mischel.
 She completed her PhD in Clinical Psychology at the University of Oregon in 1977, mentored by Peter Lewinsohn.

-Antonette Zeiss is married to fellow psychologist Robert Zeiss, whom she met as an undergraduate at Stanford University.
-They live in Santa Cruz, California.
+In 1971, she married a fellow psychologist, Robert Zeiss, whom she met when he was an undergraduate at Stanford University and she was the research director for Walter Mischel, after her graduation.
+It was her second marriage.